Pinoccchio/LawBot/WEB_SUPABASE_TABLES_REVISED.md

-# Simplified Web App Supabase Tables - Basic Availability Only
+# Enhanced Web App Supabase Tables - AI-Powered with Smart Features

-This is a simplified database schema that focuses on basic officer availability management without complex workload tracking, leave management, or specializations.
+This is an enhanced database schema that includes AI-powered risk assessment, pattern detection, and credibility scoring capabilities alongside basic officer availability management.

 **⚠️ PREREQUISITE**: Run DOCUMENTATION.md database setup first to create the `update_updated_at_column()` function.

 **⚠️ IMPORTANT**: This is a complete schema revision.
 Each table will be dropped and recreated individually.

-**🔄 SIMPLIFIED APPROACH**: Removed complex availability features:
+**🤖 AI-ENHANCED APPROACH**: Added intelligent features:
-- ❌ Max concurrent cases and workload percentage tracking
-- ❌ Specializations and skill level management
-- ❌ Leave management with dates, types, and reasons
+- ✅ AI-powered priority and risk assessment using Gemini 2.0 Flash
+- ✅ Smart pattern detection for scammer identification
+- ✅ Report credibility scoring and quality assessment
+- ✅ Evidence guidance with contextual suggestions
 - ✅ Simple availability status: available/busy/overloaded/unavailable

 **⚠️ TROUBLESHOOTING**: If you get "Failed to fetch" errors when creating officers: